dbursztynowski/5g-taskforce/looptest/README.md

 # Enabling InPlacePodVerticalScaling

-If InPlacePodVerticalScaling is enabled in your cluster you can skip this section.
+If InPlacePodVerticalScaling is enabled in your cluster you can skip this section and go to [testing](#testing-in-place-scaling-of-pods).

 ## Enable during k3s installation